 - 1 April 2020: The UK Poseidon fleet declared Initial Operating Capability.

 What’s being built?

 The facility, with a steel structure 19 metres high, 165 metres long and 100 metres wide, is equal to 1.5 times the size of BT Murrayfield Stadium and is large enough to park 280 double decker buses.
 It will hold three aircraft, as well as maintenance space, planning rooms and office space.
 There will also be pilot simulators for training.
-Around 650 jobs will be created once completed, with many of those working on the project local to the Moray area.
+Around 300 jobs have been created, with many of those working on the project local to the Moray area.

-All nine P-8A Poseidon aircraft will operate from the base, where around 480 service personnel will operate and maintain the aircraft in two squadrons.
+All nine P-8A Poseidon aircraft will operate from the base, where over 400 service and civilian personnel will operate and maintain the aircraft.

 About P-8A Poseidon